 FDM is the recording of flight‐related information.
 Analysis of FDM data can help pilots, instructors, or operator groups improve performance and safety.Why should I participate with ASIAS and NGAFID?

-You can participate in two ways.
-(1) Data can come from either your on-board avionics (for example, a G1000 or data recorder) or (2) using a newly developed mobile app — on your smart phone or tablet.To sign up for an NGAFID account click here or download the GAARD (GA Recording Device) App for IOS and Android below:
+You can participate by uploading data from your on-board avionics (for example, a G1000 or data recorder).To sign up for an NGAFID account click here